rhmunna143/thesis-track-web/PRD.md

 # Product Requirements Document (PRD) - Frontend
-## ThesisTrack: Project Proposal & Book Review System
+## Appro: Project Proposal & Book Review System

 ---

 ## 1. Executive Summary

 ### Product Overview
-ThesisTrack is a centralized web application that streamlines the thesis/project proposal submission and review process in academic institutions.
+Appro is a centralized web application that streamlines the thesis/project proposal submission and review process in academic institutions.
 The frontend provides an intuitive interface for students, teachers, and administrators to manage the entire proposal lifecycle.

 ### Target Users
 - **Students**: Submit and track project proposals